MiCASA Land Carbon Flux

 Time-Series Analysis

-You can now explore the net primary production values using this data collection (January 2021 -December 2023) for the Amazon Rainforest, South America region.
+You can now explore the net primary production values in 2010 for the Amazon Rainforest in South America.
 You can plot the data set using the code below:

 # Determine the width and height of the plot using the 'matplotlib' library